Bucket List: Amazing Places to Visit in Wellington, New Zealand

 Known as the Beehive, the New Zealand Parliamentary building is one of the most impressive government structures globally and a must-see site in Wellington.

-Constructed between 1964 1979, this building is among the most recognizable landmarks in the city.
-Visitors are allowed to tour every inch of its interior provided the parliament is not on a session.
+Constructed between 1964 and 1979, this building is among the most recognizable landmarks in the city.
+Visitors are allowed to tour every inch of its interior provided the parliament is not in a session.

 Walking along the waterfront